-The EU Bank Recovery and Resolution Directive (BRRD) has entered into force as of 1 January 2019 in Norway, which support our current assumptions regarding the LGF analysis.
+The EU Bank Recovery and Resolution Directive (BRRD) entered into force on 1 January 2019 in Norway, which support our current assumptions regarding the LGF analysis.
 For our resolution analysis, we assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits, a 5% run-off in preferred deposits, and assign a 25% probability to deposits being preferred to senior unsecured debt.
 These are in line with our standard assumptions.
 For Sparebanken Sor's long-term deposit rating and senior unsecured debt rating, our LGF analysis considers the combination of the bank's junior deposits, its outstanding debt volume and the amount of debt subordinated to this.

-The assigned LGF notchings for long-term deposit and senior unsecured bank debt are positioned one notch higher than the correspondent LGF notching guidance (two notches above the adjusted BCA).
+The assigned LGF notchings for long-term deposit and senior unsecured bank debt are positioned three notches above the BCA which is one notch higher than the correspondent LGF notching guidance of two notches above the adjusted BCA.
 This reflects our expectation that the bank will issue non-preferred senior (SNP) debt, estimated at around NOK10 billion, over the coming 3 years in order to comply with its MREL requirement.
-This has resulted in a Preliminary Rating Assessment (PRA) of three notches above the BCA, reflecting very low loss given-failure.
-Accordingly, the assigned notching for the SNP rating is '0' compared to the '-1' guidance in our scorecard.
+This has resulted in a Preliminary Rating Assessment (PRA) of three notches above the BCA, reflecting very low loss given failure.
+Furthermore, this also result in the a3 PRA assigned to SNP is debt one notch above the BCA reflecting moderate expected loss given failure.